 Sinuses are part of the upper respiratory system.
-There are four groups of sinus cavities located within the bone of the skull.
+Very young children have sinus passages rather than fully formed sinuses.
+Older children have four groups of sinus cavities located within the bone of the skull.

-Many people with asthma also have chronic sinusitis.
+Many children with asthma also have chronic sinusitis.
 Sinusitis is an inflammation of the mucus membranes that line the sinus cavities.
 This can interfere with normal sinus drainage and cause increased mucus production.
-The drainage from the nose and sinuses is known as post-nasal drip.
+The drainage from the nose and sinuses is known as postnasal drip.
 Sinusitis can make asthma worse, especially at night.
-A sinus infection can also significantly worsen your asthma.
+A sinus infection can also significantly worsen your child's asthma.
 This is one type of upper respiratory infection that may need treatment with an antibiotic.

-Sinus care is an important part of an overall management plan for many people with asthma.
+Sinus care is an important part of an overall management plan for many children with asthma.
 Treating the inflammation and decreasing the post-nasal drip can reduce cough and throat irritation, decreasing asthma symptoms.